VeritasSoftware/my-angular-animation-project/README.md

 ### Commonly used animations for Angular applications

-### Run any custom Industry Standard animation too
+### Run any custom industry standard animation too

 This light-weight Angular library provides a component to create commonly used animations in Angular applications.